ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 ## Monitoring

-As early indicated in [Component of the Stack](/01-introduction/04-components-of-the-stack/#monitoring) currently StackGres integrates only with prometheus.
+As early indicated in [Component of the Stack](/01-introduction/04-components-of-the-stack/#monitoring), StackGres at the moment supports Prometheus integration only.

-## Grafana integration Pre-requisites
+## Grafana Integration and Pre-requisites

-### Automatic integration
+### Integrating Pre-existing Grafanas

-If you already have a grafana installation in your system you can embed it automatically in the StackGres UI by setting the property `grafana.autoEmbed=true`:
+If you already have a Grafana installation in your system you can embed it automatically in the StackGres UI by setting the property `grafana.autoEmbed=true`:

 ```